Hairline-Keeper/EDAflow_lc3/README.md

 ## Using the flow
 See the flow [README](flow) for details about the flow and how to run designs through the flow

+You can get more information by looking at [OpenRoad-flow-public README](https://github.com/The-OpenROAD-Project/EDAflow_lc3-OpenRoadFlow-public/blob/master/README.md).